 The Science Behind Sleep Duration at Age Eleven

 Sleep cycles consist of REM (Rapid Eye Movement) and non-REM stages.
-During REM sleep, the brain processes emotions and memories; during non-REM deep sleep stages, physical restoration occurs.
+During REM sleep, the brain processes emotions and memories; during non-REM deep sleep stages, the body carries out important restorative work.

 At age eleven: